LianLianPay/GitBook-Docs-en/docs/unified-gateway-payment.md

 ![](../assests/Unifiedpay_direct_api.svg)

 * Merchant requests payment creation API at server side.
-Lianlian will return a payment page url for merchant to dispay.
+Lianlian will return a payment page URL for merchant to dispay.
 * For card payment, the user finishs payment at Lianlian payment page.
 * For online banking payment, users login online banking system and pay online.(If bank code is NOT null, the user will be redirected to online banking payment.)
 * Process the notificaton and update the payment status.